“A stitch in time saves Nine”, after reading below article you will get to know in what context I am using this proverb.

 Cost of fixing defects in defect prevention stage is significantly lower than the fixing in later stages.

 2. Defect detection:

-It is most common task for QAs as they use various approaches and strategies for executing test cases effectively.
-Defects are detected by many other testing methods like system, regression, performance testing, etc.
+It is a most common task for QAs as they use various approaches and strategies for executing test cases effectively.
+Defects are detected by many other testing methods like the system, regression, performance testing, etc.

 - Making mistakes is totally OK – just don’t repeat them under same circumstances.
 Some checks or processes should be in place to avoid making same mistakes again.
 The Poka-Yoke technique solves this problem.